sadiqhabib/tinymce-dist/README.md

-# tinymce-dist
+# Tinymce Distribution
-Distribution repo of tinymce
+this is a distribution repository for full tinymce editor in single file